Skip to content

 Dispute not resolved (Certificate of conciliation)

 Where a dispute resolution order is not appropriate, we will issue a certificate stating that the dispute was not resolved by conciliation.
-This will allow parties to take their building dispute to VCAT.
+This will allow parties to take their dispute to VCAT.

 Successful conciliation, but agreement breached